thenodeguy/node-express-cluster/README.md

 # node-express-cluster
 A basic and lean solution for clustering a node express server.

+This solution will fork one worker process per CPU core.
+Each worker will run an instance of the app.

 To install